rcc706/NES_GAME_UFO/README.md

 ### Compiling and Executing on Emulator

-To Put in a .bat file
 ```
+:: Put in a .bat file

 :: Change Directory
 cd "project directory"